xremix/WhatsApp-Export-Viewer/README.md

 ## Usage

 1. **Export from WhatsApp**: In WhatsApp, go to Settings > Chats > Chat history > Export chat
-2. **Upload to Viewer**: Drag the ZIP file onto the app or use the file picker
+2. **Upload to Viewer**: Drag the ZIP file onto the upload zone or use the file picker
+3. **Set Your Name**: Select your name from the participant list to properly align messages
-3. **View Chat**: The chat will load with all messages and media displayed
+4. **View Chat**: The chat will load with all messages and media displayed in a WhatsApp-like interface
-4. **Persistent Access**: The app will remember your chat for future visits (if supported by browser)
+5. **Demo Mode**: Click "load demo chat" to test the application without uploading files

 ## Development